 The serpentine between Belokurikha village and Belokurikha-2 resort is 7 km long, with the total ascent of about 400 m.
 The highest point is approximately 700 m above the sea level.

 There will be approximately 10 controls, including the start one.
 Riders will need to check in every time they pass the control.

-Food and drinks will be available on all controls.
+Food and drinks will be available at all controls.
 Some places will also feature showers and places for sleep.
 There will be one bag drop.